MYRON HENRY GOLDFINGER, FAIA (1933-2023)

 Around 1978 - The Robert Stigwood Apartment, 145-146 Central Park West 2627C, New York NY.
 Three floors in the Penthouse South Tower.
 Goldfinger was then banned by the Landmarks people for putting glass walls in the classical San Remo building.
 Sold in 1990 to Demi Moore and Bruce Willis.
 Remodeled by another architect.
 Sold in 2017 to the M2 Trust.

 1979 - The Steven Rose House, 1 Station Lane, Nyack NY.
 Goldfinger hired a helicopter to do his own aerial photos.
 Sold in 1999 to Evelyn Wasserman, still owner as of 2019.
+Has been remodeled, not by Goldfinger.

 1979 - The Preston and Evelyn Turco House, 28 West Patent Road, Bedford Hills NY.
 4.3 acres.
 Sold in 2019 to Lionwalk Manor LLC.
 Destroyed around 2019.

 1979 - The Robert and Carol Axelson Martell House, 67 Millertown Road, Bedford NY.
 Sold in 2014 to Peter Byungho Lee.
+For sale in 2024.

 Around 1979 - The Ingrid and George Teichner Apartment Renovation, 151 Central Park West, New York NY.
 Photos by Norman McGrath.
 Clad in Formica instead of paint on the walls.
+Sold.
 Status unknown.

 1980 - The Herbert and Julia Zack House, aka Tennis Court House, 59 Cornwells Beach Road, Sands Point NY.
 Tennis court is above the garage.
 Sold around 1986.
 Goldfinger did a later remodel and addition.
 Article.
 Sold to Andrew Bodony.
 Sold in 1999 to Martin and Annette Lorber.
 Sold in 2009 to 59 Sands Point LLC.
 Remodel began around 2015, not by Goldfinger, then left vacant and incomplete for years.
 Sold in 2020 to Panagiota (Penny) Katsigiorgis who did a restoration, bottom photo.